Eleanor-Shellstrop/matrices/housing/README.md

 # About

 These files are for machine learning model training.
-By using Jupyter NOtebook, it was a lot easier to quickly see what was happening with the training set and predictions.
+By using Jupyter Notebook, it was a lot easier to quickly see what was happening with the training set and predictions.

 # Running the Program